pgarrison/lightdm-webkit-simple/README.md

-## A Minimalist LightDM Webkit greeter theme, based on lightdm-webkit-google
+## A minimalist LightDM Webkit greeter theme, based on lightdm-webkit-google

 This is a theme for LightDM Webkit (`lightdm-webkit-greeter`).